Pharmaceutical Marketing Strategies

 Search engine marketing

-Marketing strategies usually have a dual focus – HCPs and patients.
+Pharmaceutical marketing strategies usually have a dual focus – HCPs and patients.
 Some high-level elements apply to both groups, but different channels and formats work for HCPs than for patients in tactical execution.

 Building Trust Through Relationships